marek-miller/quest-bind/README.md

 ```

 This should work for many different architectures.
 If your system uses slightly
-numerical types, `quest-bind` simply won't compile and there isn't much you can
+different numerical types, `quest-bind` simply won't compile and there isn't
-do besides manually altering the source code.
-In the future, `quest-bind` will
+much you can do besides manually altering the source code.
+In the future,
-use numerical abstractions from
+`quest-bind` will use numerical abstractions from
 [`num_traits`](https://docs.rs/num-traits/latest/num_traits/) for greater
 portability.

-To check, what C types are defined by your Rust installation, see local
+To check what C types are defined by your Rust installation, see local
-documentation of the Standard Library's module `std::ffi`:
+documentation for the module `std::ffi` in Rust's Standard Library:

 ```sh
 rustup doc